Chapter Thirty Sex

 In a flutter and a flash, I move forward towards one of these sit-downs—one in which I confront Dame Lexi much later in her life with the rumored swinging.

 In front of me, the Dame and her daughters age like a waning oil portrait of The Last Supper—the smooth oil finish tarnishes and cracks as time swiftly passes.
 I’m older, in my early forties, sexually confident and comfortable, unapologetic and unafraid of examining the sexual lives of older women like my grandmother and her daughters—my aunts and mother—who lived in fear and shame of talking about sex and their bodies for so long.

 Until I give them a poke.

 Elderly, in her early eighties, stricken from a stroke a year and a half prior, Gramma Lexi’s broken grey body sits hunched in her wheelchair.
-Weighing under eighty pounds, her hands and wrists frail, her paper skin thin and peppered with spots of all colors; the funk of cigarettes—still potent—now cover the ammonia pungent padded scent of a urine-filled diaper and stale body odor.
+Weighing under eighty pounds, her hands and wrists frail, her paper skin thin and peppered with spots of all colors; the funk of cigarettes—still potent—now cover the faint ammonia pungent-padded scent of a urine-filled diaper and stale body odor.
 Her pitiful cantankerous temperament diminished into the petulance of a child demanding favor and courtesy without return.

 Very little of the mask remains.